ordina-jworks/ordina-jworks.github.io/_posts/2017-10-12-Stairway-To-Health.md

 ### ExpressJS:
-A node framework that comes with some great functionality for setting up your node server and makes it easy to create routes, middleware, handeling requests/responses, serving files from the filesystem, configuring static files, easy connections to the database, and much more.
+A node framework that comes with some great functionality for setting up your node server and makes it easy to create routes, middleware, handling requests/responses, serving files from the filesystem, configuring static files, easy connections to the database, and much more.

 ### Angular(4):